BgeeDB/bgee-unil/src/markdown/support/rnaSeqProcExprValues.md

 $ZScore_{Gene ID (column 4)} = \frac{(log2(TPM (column 12)_{Gene ID (column 4)}) - mean(log2(TPM_{RefIntergenic})))}{sd(log2(TPM_{RefIntergenic}))}$

-Then for `Gene ID` (column 4) in the `Library ID` (column 2) we calculate a p-value based on a null hypothesis of expression at a similar level to reference intergenic, estimated as a Normal distribution.
+Then for `Gene ID` (column 4) in the `Library ID` (column 2) we calculate a p-value based on a null hypothesis of expression at a similar level to the reference intergenic, estimated as a Normal distribution.

 The library-specific TPM limit to call genes expressed is the minimum value of TPM where $p-value &#8804; \alpha$.
 In the download files we used $\alpha = 0.05$.